 Saturn is where the conflicted father figure archetype and the weight of expectation collide.
 There are many Saturn archetypes, including Father Time, the Grim Reaper, Death, the Old King, Senex, and the Taskmaster.
 He has a strict adherence to law, order, and convention and dispenses justice with an iron fist.
 Saturn is captivated by the ways of the past, particularly those that include the experience and knowledge of previous eras.
 If Saturn is in a person’s natal chart, that area is where they should focus on being responsible and meeting the challenges of their individual mission in life.
 We must not give up and instead double down on our efforts, because Saturn is all about learning from past mistakes and realising the fallibility of human nature.
 Saturn’s restrictions limit our focus and bind us to the material world, creating a strong bind that can even swallow our higher spiritual essence.

-We often experience isolation in our Saturnian area, struggle for ascendancy either intellectually, practically, spirituality, or emotionally, dependent on Saturn’s element (air, earth, fire or water).
-The planet embodies an excess of dark energy – according to the ancients, envisioned as the alchemical lead and substance called the prime material, and what we are striving for is gold.
-In astrology, Saturn defines the passages of time and symbolizes the personification of our worldly journey, the gateway of the soul, concerning the building of a solid sense of self.
+Depending on Saturn’s element, we battle for ascendance intellectually, practically, spiritually, or emotionally, and frequently face separation in our Saturnian area (air, earth, fire or water).
+Saturn possesses an abundance of dark energy, which, according to the ancients, was envisioned as the alchemical lead and substance known as the prime material, and what we seek is gold.
+In astrology, Saturn describes the passage of time and represents the personification of our worldly journey, the soul’s portal, in relation to the building of a solid sense of self.